grpc/proposal/L81-core-cpp-jwt-token-audience.md

    user_provided_audience is an optional field for user to override the audience in the JWT token if used.
 If user_provided_audience is empty, the service URL will be used as the audience.
+Note that user_provided_audience will only be used if a service account JWT access credential is created by the application default credentials mechanism.
+Also note that user_provided_audience will be ignored if the call_credentials is not nullptr.
 */
 GRPCAPI grpc_channel_credentials* grpc_google_default_credentials_create(
     grpc_call_credentials* call_credentials,